On/Off switching mecanism of photemisson from QDs using photochromic molecules

 We are making nanostructured materials such as quantum dots, nanotubes, nanorods, and nanolamellae for detecting volatile organic compounds (VOCs) and pollutant gases in the atmospheric air.Controlling the size and morphology of nanomaterials leads to improved sensitivity and selectivity.

-Application of ionic conductors for electrochemical devices
+Applications of ceramic ionic conductors for electrochemical devices

 Na3Zr2SiPO12 is a sodium ion conducting material, which is known as NASICON (Na ion Super Ionic Conductor）developed by Prof. Goodenough at the University of Texas.We have developed a high performance NASICON-based CO2 sensor that can detect 1 to 10000 ppm CO2 in air without interference from other gases like water and hydrocarbons.Our current interest is to analyze the concentrations of standard organic gases by combining combustion catalysts with the CO2 sensor.The catalytic combustion of organic gases at the catalyst layer produces CO2, which is then detected by the CO2 sensor and the sensor signal is transduced as the concentration of organic molecules in the gas, as shown in the scheme.
+Recently, we have reported that this system can also be used to evaluate the performance of CO2 capture materials.

 Anal.
 Chem.
 82, 3315-3319 (2010).